Analyzing Oscar Health (OSCR) and The Competition

-Oscar Health (NYSE:OSCR – Get Rating) is one of 13 publicly-traded companies in the “Hospital & medical service plans” industry, but how does it contrast to its rivals?
-We will compare Oscar Health to similar companies based on the strength of its profitability, dividends, institutional ownership, valuation, earnings, analyst recommendations and risk.
+Oscar Health (NYSE:OSCR – Get Rating) is one of 13 public companies in the “Hospital & medical service plans” industry, but how does it contrast to its peers?
+We will compare Oscar Health to similar companies based on the strength of its dividends, institutional ownership, profitability, analyst recommendations, risk, valuation and earnings.

 Analyst Ratings

-This is a breakdown of recent recommendations and price targets for Oscar Health and its rivals, as provided by MarketBeat.com.
+This is a summary of recent recommendations and price targets for Oscar Health and its peers, as provided by MarketBeat.com.

 |Sell Ratings